Have you heard about SEMRush Organic Research Tool?

 This section will contain all data related to search engine positions.
 So, if you are looking for the search engine position of each page manually, it is a complicated task.
 It is a time-consuming task.
 I will suggest you to use the data available in this section.

-Let see that when I come to Organic Search Positions table a little later.
+Let see that when I come to the Organic Search Positions table a little later.

 Traffic & Keywords Trend: